-He announced that recently, the stake societies.
-He reiterated the primary of female community workers notably on the HYPREP shoreline remediate hydrocarbon-impacted remediation project in Ogoniland was sites as well as restore livelihood in increased to 40%, which means that Ogoniland and enjoined everyone to Ogoni women are being given their prioritize environmental protection as true place as this significant a foundational pillar for sustainable environmental degradation and valuable knowledge and skills that can contribute to sustainable solutions.
-He equality, a more inclusive and diverse force to address environmental challenges which will result in more innovative and effective strategies would be put in motion.
+Speaking on the importance of a clean environment, Professor Zabbey stated more sustainable and inclusive right, a cornerstone for healthy lives, thriving economies, and peaceful He announced that recently, the stake societies.
+He reiterated the primary mandate of HYPREP, which is to on the HYPREP shoreline remediate hydrocarbon-impacted remediation project in Ogoniland was sites as well as restore livelihood in increased to 40%, which means that Ogoniland and enjoined everyone to Ogoni women are being given their prioritize environmental protection as true place as this significant a foundational pillar for sustainable development.